I, (Annoyed Grunt)-Bot: Plot

 Homer defeats numerous opponents and makes it to the finals, despite being injured from the battles with the other robots.
-In the final match against Professor Frink's undefeated super-robot, an ED-209 look-a-like, Bart finds Homer in the bot after the grueling first round.
+In the final match against Professor Frink's undefeated Killhammad Aieee, a super-robot of both impressive design and skill, Bart finds Homer in “Chief Knock-a Homer” after the grueling first round.
 Caught, Homer apologizes to Bart, but Bart is impressed because of all the pain Homer went through to win his son's admiration.
-In the second round, ED-209 squeezes Homer out of the robot, but immediately stops as soon as it sees him.
-Frink explains that the robot follows Isaac Asimov's Three Laws of Robotics and has been programmed to serve humans rather than harm them.
-ED-209 sets out a chair for Homer and pours him a martini.
-Homer wins the match (although one of the commentators points out that the first rule from the tournament's rulebook disqualified any human combatants) and Bart is proud of him.
+However, by then the second round has begun, and Killhammad Aieee grabs “Chief Knock-a Homer”, with Homer still inside, to finish the fight, until it squeezes Homer out of the robot and immediately stops as soon as it sees him.
+Frink explains that the robot follows Isaac Asimov's Three Laws of Robotics and has been programmed to serve humans rather than harm them, with Killhammad Aieee setting out a chair for Homer and pouring him a martini.
+Homer wins the match (although one of the commentators points out that the tournament rules prohibit any human combatants) and Bart is proud of him.